jpsandoval/jpsandoval.github.io/_pages/about.md

 News
 ======
+- Our paper "Increasing the Effectiveness of Automatically Generated Tests by Improving Class Observability" has been accepted in the main track of ICSE 2025.
 - I have been invited to join the program committee (ERA Track) of the IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER 2025).
 - I have been invited to join the program committee of the 33rd IEEE/ACM International Conference on Program Comprehension (ICPC 2025).
 - I have been invited to join the program committee (Data and Tool Showcase Track) of the 22nd International Conference on Mining Software Repositories (MSR 2025).

-- I have been invited to join the program committee (Tool Demo Track) of the International Conference on Software Maintenance and Evolution (ICSME 2024).

 - Our book "Testing in Pharo" is online: [pharo books](https://pharo.org/news/2024-02-12-Book-Testing.html)